Phelix: Helix

 Phelix is a slightly modified form of an earlier cipher, Helix, published in 2003 by Niels Ferguson, Doug Whiting, Bruce Schneier, John Kelsey, Stefan Lucks, and Tadayoshi Kohno; Phelix adds 128 bits to the internal state.

-In 2004, Muller published two attacks on Helix.
+In 2004, Frédéric Muller published two attacks on Helix.
 The first has a complexity of 288 and requires 212 adaptive chosen-plaintext words, but requires nonces to be reused.
 Souradyuti Paul and Bart Preneel later showed that the number of adaptive chosen-plaintext words of Muller's attack can be reduced by a factor of 3 in the worst case (a factor of 46.5 in the best case) using their optimal algorithms to solve differential equations of addition.
 In a later development, Souradyuti Paul and Bart Preneel showed that the above attack can also be implemented with chosen plaintexts (CP) rather than adaptive chosen plaintexts (ACP) with data complexity 235.64 CP's.
 Muller's second attack on Helix is a distinguishing attack that requires 2114 words of chosen plaintext.

 Phelix's design was largely motivated by Muller's differential attack.